Willcox-Research-Group/rom-operator-inference-Python3/docs/source/api/models.md

     ContinuousModel
     DiscreteModel
-    SteadyModel
 ```

-### Initialization and Model Structure

 Nonparametric model classes are initialized with a single argument, `operators`, that must be a list of nonparametric {mod}`opinf.operators` objects.
-The right-hand side of the model is defined to be the sum of the action of the operators on the model state and the (optional) input.
+The right-hand side of the model is defined to be the sum of the action of the operators on the model state and the input (if present).
 For example, a {class}`ContinuousModel` represents a system of ODEs

 $$